Supatra's Thai Fruit Guide

 Rambutan (Ng-ock) is a bright red fruit with hairs on the outside.
 The flavor is similar to lychee fruit and there is a seed in the middle.
-It's grown in Hawaii and also imported from Thailand.
+It's grown in Hawaii, Mexico and the Caribbean and is also imported from Thailand.

 Mangosteen (Mongkut) is a reddish-purple colored fruit that appears to be wearing a festive hat!
 The flavor is a sweet and sour cross between an apple and a pear.